 The TSF was commissioned in conjunction with the mill start-up in February 2010, with tailings being deposited within the North Cell of the facility.
 Tailings deposition was transferred from the North Cell to the South Cell at the end of 2014.
-Tailings deposition occurred during the summer of 2015 within the North Cell and resumed in the South Cell in October 2015.
-Progressive closure of the North Cell started in the winter of 2015 with the construction of a non-acid generating rockfill capping over the tailings and continued in the winter of 2016.
+Tailings deposition occurred during the summer of 2015 within the

+North Cell and resumed in the South Cell in October 2015.
+Progressive closure of the North Cell started in the winter of 2015 with the construction of a non potentially acid generating (NPAG) rockfill capping over the tailings and continued in the winter of 2016.
 In the summer of 2018, the North Cell internal structure was built and deposition was resumed in the North Cell.
 In the beginning of July 2019, In-Pit Deposition started in Goose Pit.
-Since August 2020, tailings are distributed from the mill to Pit E and to the South Cell by pumping it as a slurry.
+In August 2020, tailings are distributed from the mill to Pit E. Since then, occasional tailings deposition occurred in South Cell and North Cell.
+Starting in December 2024, tailings are discharged into pit A.

 Tailings deposition is done using the end of pipe technique with only one active tailings deposition point at a given time.
-From the pig launcher (if required) the tailings pipe is then positioned to reach the current deposition point (currently Pit E).
+From the pig launcher (if required) the tailings pipe is positioned to reach the deposition point.
 The location of the tailings deposition points is determined during the tailings deposition plan exercise.